raissaprado/winter-olympics-data/README.md

-# HW3 - MMED 1054.
+# HW3 - Winter Olympic Website - MMED 1054.

 # Project Description
-Winter Olympics website, for MMED-1054 Class.
+Homework for MMED-1054 Class.
+This website shows the hypothesis of the growth of the women by the winter olympics organization.

 # MIT Licence
 Copyright (c) 2021 Raissa Prado